kallaballa/Poppy/README.md

 experimenting or are trying to do something funny.
 The first thing to try is to adjust the match tolerance (--tolerance).
-If you want to tinker more, you should enable the gui (--gui) and play with the tolerance and maybe a little with contour sensitivity (--contour) and watch how it effects the algorithm. you probably shouldn't waste much time on the contour sensitivity parameter because it has little or even detrimental effect, which makes it virtually obsolete and it will be removed in the near future.
+If you want to tinker more, You could enable the gui (--gui) and play with the tolerance and maybe a little with contour sensitivity (--contour) and watch how it effects the algorithm.
+You probably shouldn't waste much time on the contour sensitivity parameter because it has little or even detrimental effect, which makes it virtually obsolete and it will be removed in the near future.